 - If the customer decides the Metadata is not CUI, then they can choose a Commercial cloud environment.

 The same thought process needs to be extended to Documents.
-Generally, customers consider documents require a higher security classification than Metadata.
+Generally, customers consider documents to require a higher security classification than Metadata.

 - If a customer determines documents need to be stored in a FedRAMP High environment, the TechnoMile recommended cloud document management system is SharePoint GCC High.
 Some customers who have on-prem compliant environments integrate Cloud CRM with on-prem systems as well.